 Friday, February 12 – Tuesday, February 16, 2016

 In collaboration with Westchester Reform Temple of Scarsdale

 For teens and parents (younger siblings invited too!)

-Civil Rights Trip for 8th and 9th graders with parents.
+For 8th and 9th graders with their parents!

 MLK Brooklyn Service Trip, January 2013, Video by Caroline Fine “Shared Dreams” Service Trip to Birmingham, AL, January 2012 Video by Sam Wallis Teen-Led Humanitarian Mission to Cuba, February 2012 Purim Carnival at Patronato Jewish Community Center, Havana J-TeeLech L’cha Service Trip to Iowa for Jewish Social Action Month November 2008, Video by Zoe Yellen J-Teen Leadership gratefully acknowledges a grant from Repair the World for the 2013 MLK Weekend Immersive Service Trip to Brooklyn for Sandy Recovery efforts.
 J-Teen Leadership participates in the Repair the World Technical Assistance Program for Immersive Service Providers.